bertiooo/Bertiooo.Traversal/README.md

 This library provides extension methods to traverse hierarchy structures.
 It may work for other graph types as well.

+It targets .Net Standard 2.0, which means you can use it with .NET Core and .NET Framework.

 If you like this framework, I appreciate any donations on my [PayPal account](https://paypal.me/puigrodr).

 ## Usage